SwedbankPay/developer.swedbankpay.com/payments/index.md

 To integrate the payment page script, you need to prepare you front end:

-1. You need to create a container that will contain  the Hosted View iframe:
+1. You need to create a container that will contain  the Seamless View iframe:
   `<div id="payex-hosted-payment-page">`.
 2. You also need to create a `<script>` source within the container, using the href value you obtained when submitting your initial POST.
-As mentioned above, all Hosted View operations have a rel description beginning with  `"view-"`.
+As mentioned above, all Seamless View operations have a rel description beginning with  `"view-"`.
-  The example below is taken from the view-payment operation, above - enabling Swish payments through Hosted View.
+  The example below is taken from the view-payment operation, above - enabling Swish payments through Seamless View.

 ```HTML
 <script id="paymentPageScript" src="https://ecom.stage.payex.com/swish/core/scripts/client/px.swish.client.js?
                                     token=bcff0db777d5bcf21a210235342921f46da993efa5e91340f713c8cedf4aac38"></script>
 ```

-1. Lastly, you must initiate the Hosted View with a JavaScript call to open the Hosted View iframe embedded on you site.
+1. Lastly, you must initiate the Seamless View with a JavaScript call to open the Seamless View iframe embedded on you site.

 ```HTML
 JavaScript Call